sugarlabs/sugar-docs/activity.md

   activity icon activity/activity-icon.svg .
 Or if you don't have graphics skills, you can ask in the community if someone can do it.

-After that, you can make an XO bundle and upload it to the Sugar activities market <http://activities.sugarlabs.org/> .
+After that, on **osbuild** you can make an XO bundle and upload it to the Sugar activities market <http://activities.sugarlabs.org/> .

     python setup.py dist_xo

+With **Sugarizer**, you can't directly publish the XO bundle because the content of the `lib\sugar-web` directory is specific to Sugarizer.
+So, if you want to publish your activity you'll have to replace the `lib\sugar-web` directory content by the one from the [git repository](https://github.com/sugarlabs/sugar-web).
+Then zip the content of your `activities/MyActivity.activity` directory and rename the `.zip` file to a `.xo` file.

 For further releases, you should update the activity_version in `activity/activity.info`.